 ➲ To the speedboat tour from Falasarna (Limeniskos)*

-Tours usually include round-trip bus transfers, as well as an English or German-speaking guide and hotel pickup (depending on location).
+The tours typically include round-trip bus transportation, an English- or German-speaking guide, and hotel pickup (depending on location).

-Balos Weather: The picturesque colors of the lagoon landscape are especially beautiful in bright sunshine and blue skies.
-In case of clouds and strong winds from the north, we recommend postponing the excursion to another day.
-In the strait between Balos and the Gramvousa peninsula, strong gusts of wind occur and it becomes uncomfortable in the lagoon.
+Balos Weather: The picturesque colors of the lagoon landscape are especially beautiful in bright sunshine and under blue skies.
+If it is cloudy with strong winds from the north, we recommend postponing the trip to another day.
+Strong gusts of wind occur in the strait between Balos and the Gramvousa Peninsula, making conditions in the lagoon unpleasant.

-Are you looking for a special excursion for you and your loved ones, where you can enjoy this Top sight of Crete far away from the crowds?
-There is the possibility of a private Balos tour with a local guide in an off-road vehicle.
-More information on GetYourGuide*:
+Are you looking for a special excursion for you and your loved ones, where you can enjoy this top attraction in Crete undisturbed, far away from the crowds?
+You also have the option to book a private Balos tour with a local guide in an SUV.
+More info on GetYourGuide*:

 ➲ To the private tour with lunch*

-The name Balos refers to both the bay in the northwest of Crete and the dreamlike lagoon landscape including dune beach located there.
+The name Balos refers both to the bay in northwestern Crete and to the stunning lagoon landscape and dune beach located there.

-Balos is located on the Gramvousa Peninsula, an almost 12 km long almost uninhabited rocky spur that stretches into the sea to the northwesternmost point of Crete, Cape Vouxa.
+Balos is located on the Gramvousa Peninsula, a nearly 12-kilometer-long, virtually uninhabited rocky promontory that juts out into the sea to the northwesternmost point of Crete, Cape Vouxa.

-In front of the impressive lagoon is the 117 m high islet of Tigani, which is connected to the Gramvousa peninsula by a flat land bridge made of sand.
+In front of the impressive lagoon lies the 117-meter-high islet of Tigani, which is connected to the Gramvousa Peninsula by a flat sandbar.

-Depending on the season and weather situation, the sandbank changes its shape and width and can occasionally be cut by the sea.
-To the east of it stretches the 500 m long Balos Lagoon, which is hardly deeper than 50 cm.
+Depending on the season and weather conditions, the sandbar changes its shape and width and can occasionally be cut off from the sea.
+To the east lies the 500-meter-long Balos Lagoon, which is barely deeper than 50 cm.

-The lagoon inspires visitors right away, because the water shimmers in wonderful shades of blue.
-The fine white sandy beach, consisting of shells and corals, provides paradisiacal South Sea flair.
+The lagoon captivates visitors immediately, as the water shimmers in gorgeous shades of blue.
+The fine white sandy beach, made up of shells and coral, creates a paradisiacal South Sea atmosphere.

-Once you have mastered the miserable gravel road from Kaliviani, it takes about 20 minutes to walk from the Balos car park to the lagoon.
-The descent (100 meters in altitude) is well developed, after 10 minutes a vantage point with a dream panorama awaits you.
-The lagoon looks like an enchanted oasis in the barren landscape.
+Once you’ve navigated the rough gravel road from Kaliviani, it’s about a 20-minute walk from the Balos parking lot to the lagoon.
+The descent (100 meters in elevation) is well-maintained, and after 10 minutes, a viewpoint with a breathtaking panorama awaits you.
+The lagoon appears like an enchanted oasis in the barren landscape.

 Balos Hike and Tigani Island

-The lagoon can be completely circumnavigated in about 30 minutes.
-After you reach the bottom, follow the beach on the left until you meet the elevated reef.
-Blue arrows mark the way around the lagoon to the Tigani Island.
+You can walk all the way around the lagoon in about 30 minutes.
+Once you reach the bottom, follow the beach to the left until you come to the raised reef.
+Blue arrows mark the path around the lagoon to Tigani Island.

-It goes past washed out sea basins in which sea salt accumulates.
-Sturdy shoes are required here, as the rocks are sharp-edged.
-After a few minutes and a few wooden walkways later, you will reach the island of Tigani.
+The path leads past washed-out sea basins where sea salt accumulates.
+Sturdy footwear is required here, as the rocks are sharp-edged.
+After a few minutes and a couple of wooden walkways, you’ll reach Tigani Island.

-Here it is worth taking a short detour to the Church of Agion Panton (Chapel of All Saints) above the ferry pier (Balos Jetty).
-From the church you can watch the hustle and bustle in the lagoon.
+Here, it’s worth taking a short detour to the Church of Agion Panton (Chapel of All Saints) above the ferry landing (Balos Jetty).
+From the church, you can watch the bustling activity in the lagoon.

-Experienced hikers can climb from here over hill and dale to the highest point of the island (117 m).
-All others continue the circular route along the northern section of the beach.
-The knee-deep strait at the beach umbrellas and loungers can be waded through carefully.
+Experienced hikers can climb over hill and dale from here to the island’s highest point (117 m).
+Everyone else continues along the circular path along the northern stretch of beach.
+The knee-deep channel near the beach umbrellas and lounge chairs can be carefully waded through.

-💡 Dress code for Balos: The steep descent down to the lagoon and the crossing of the rocky reef on the beach make sturdy shoes indispensable – you won’t get far here with flip-flops.
-In addition, the wind tunnel between the two land masses can make it unexpectedly cool in May and October, despite sunny weather.
-So it’s best to pack warm clothes for frostbite.
-Our packing list for your holiday in Greece can be found here: Checklist vacation
+💡 Dress code for Balos: The steep descent down to the lagoon and the crossing of the rocky reef on the beach make sturdy footwear essential—you won’t get far here in flip-flops.
+Additionally, due to the wind tunnel between the two landmasses, it can get unexpectedly cool in May and October despite sunny weather.
+So, if you’re sensitive to the cold, it’s best to pack warm clothes.
+Our packing list for your Greece vacation is available here: Vacation Checklist

-If you reach the lagoon of Balos by boat, you will also have the opportunity to visit Imeri Gramvousa Island.
-On the rocky island, about two kilometers from Balos, there are the remains of the Venetian fortress Kastro Gramvousas from the 16th century.
+Those who reach the Balos lagoon by boat also have the opportunity to visit the island of Imeri Gramvousa.
+On this rocky island, located about two kilometers from Balos, lie the ruins of the 16th-century Venetian fortress of Kastro Gramvousas.

-In the early 19th century, the Kastro served as a pirate hideout, and up to 3,000 people are said to have lived here at times.
-The body of water is also known as the “Pirate Bay of Balos”.
-Even today, the fortress walls are completely preserved in places.
-Inside, some ruins and medieval chapels can be visited.
+In the early 19th century, Kastro served as a pirate hideout; at times, up to 3,000 people are said to have lived here.
+This is why the area is also known as the “Pirate Bay of Balos.”
+Even today, the fortress walls are still fully preserved in places.
+Inside, visitors can explore several ruins and medieval chapels.

 Balos Beach Swimming Tips:

-› Catering: one kantina (snack bar) on the beach and one at the parking lot
+› Food: one canteen (snack bar) on the beach and one at the parking lot

-› Family-friendly: Ideally suited for small children, as the lagoon is very shallow
+› Family-friendly: Ideal for small children due to the very shallow lagoon

-› Equipment: Sturdy shoes (steep descent, slippery rocks), warm jacket (May/Oct.)
+› Gear: Sturdy footwear (steep descent, slippery rocks), warm jacket (May/Oct.)

 ✓ Full coverage & unlimited mileage included